-FIRE 250 Fire Protection Internship (R and TP/SS only)
+FIRE 250 Fire Protection Internship

 Students work for college credit in the professional setting of a fire protection agency, doing management or research-related work for such agencies at the federal, state, local government, or private sector level.
 PREREQUISITE(S): Consent of department.
 Minimum average of 110 hours work experience and 10 one-hour seminars per semester.
-Formerly FS 250.